lfcabend/mopidy-spotify-web/README.rst

 - Switch to using Mopidy's token swap service for simpler authentication.
 - Sorted the albums and artists.
 - Integrated Spotify browse feature.
+- Added feature to browse all albums and top tracks of your artists.

 v0.1.0 (2015-05-03)
 -------------------